 Official warnings are only possible for distant and regional source tsunami.
-Official warnings are disseminated by the Ministry of Civil Defence & Emergency Management to the national media, local authorities and other key response agencies.
-Your local council may also issue warnings through local media, siren and other local arrangements.
+Official warnings are disseminated by NEMA to the national media, local authorities and other key response agencies.
+Your local council may also issue warnings through local media, sirens and other local arrangements.